bandframework/bandframework/resources/dev_guide/component-sunsetting-proc.rst

 If the development team no longer plans to maintain the package:
  1. Text must be added to top-level repository README.md explaining this;
- 2. The last working versions of the dependencies of package should be documented (e.g. by using `numpy>=1.0.1,<2.0.0` instead of `numpy>=1.0.1` in the requirements.txt).
+ 2. The last working versions of the dependencies of the package should be documented (e.g., by using `numpy>=1.0.1,<2.0.0` instead of `numpy>=1.0.1` in the requirements.txt).

-As part of the BAND Framework release process, the team conducting the release will then inventory all BAND components, with the goal of listing the ones that are not being actively maintained, see https://github.com/bandframework/bandframework/blob/main/resources/dev_guide/release-proc.rst
+As part of the BAND Framework release process, the team conducting the release will then inventory all BAND components, with the goal of listing the ones that are not being actively maintained, see the `BAND Framework release process <https://github.com/bandframework/bandframework/blob/main/resources/dev_guide/release-proc.rst>`_.